christinalicence/stride/docs/README.md

 Before deploying ensure

-- Debug is set to false in settings.py
+- `DEBUG` is set to `False` in `settings.py`.
-- No secrets are committed, API keys, Database urls and secret keys are all stored in .env, which is included in gitignore, so not on the github repo.
+- No secrets are committed — API keys, database URLs, and secret keys are all stored in `.env`, which is included in `.gitignore`, so they are not on the GitHub repo.
-- All the config vars are set correctly in Heroku.
-The site needs a database url, a Django secret key, Redis url, Anthropic API key and Cloudinary API key to be working on there.
+- All the config vars are set correctly in Heroku:
+  - `DATABASE_URL`
+  - `DJANGO_SECRET_KEY`
+  - `REDIS_URL`
+  - `ANTHROPIC_API_KEY`
+  - `CLOUDINARY_API_KEY`
 Once this is done.

 Run the commands to update the github repo
- > git add .
+> `git add`
- > git commit -m 'change you have made'
+> `git commit -m "change you have made"`
- > git push
+> `git push`

-Then when logged in on Heroku go to the deplyment section to 'Deploy Branch,' then to 'Open App.'
+Then when logged in on Heroku go to the deployment section to 'Deploy Branch,' then to 'Open App.'
 This should open an up to date version of Stride.

 For error checking use the logs in Heroku.
+This will also show if there are any issues with the celery or redis functions.

+Note that if you want to use local deployment this needs 3 steps, in 3 seperate terminals

+- Terminal one can start Redis with the command `redis-server`
+- Terminal two can start Celery with the command `celery -A strideai worker -l info`
+- Once this is done in Terminal three run `python3 manage.py runserver` *This assumes that you are also using Python 3 and have named your project folder strideai, otherwise replace `python3` and `strideai` in these commands*

+ This can be useful to spot any issues as each terminal will log the actions of the software they are running.

 ### c.
 Clone the Code Locally